CharlotteOS-Deprecated/Catalyst/README.md

-# The Catalyst Kernel
+# Catalyst
-A standalone 64-bit general-purpose hobby operating system kernel.
+The kernel of the Singularity operating system

 ## Status